umjammer/vavi-awt/src/main/java/vavi/awt/rubberband/readme.md

-ラバーバンドフレームワーク関連のクラスを提供します．
+# vavi.awt.rubberband

+Provides classes related to the rubber band framework.

-## これから実装すること
+## TODO

-  * リサイズ時の最小値補正 x, y のアンダーバウンド
+  * Minimum correction for x, y underbounds when resizing
-  * RubberBandGesture は将来 InputMap が KeyStroke のみではなくなった場合，それに統合されるべきです
+  * RubberBandGesture should be integrated into InputMap in the future, if InputMap becomes more than just KeyStroke.